werzum/werzum.github.io/_posts/2022-02-13-Obsidian-Mobile-Sync.md

 ```
 cat ~/.ssh/id_rsa.pub
 ```
-Copy this key and add it over the Github website to your account (broadly under /Settings/Access/SSH Keys)
+Copy this key and add it over the Github website to your account (broadly under /Settings/Access/SSH Keys).

 6. **Add widget with shortcut to home screen and enjoy**